norlab/LIS-546-SPR2021/content/tidy-data.md

 </table>
 <br>

 Our dataset now has just two variables - the time when a species was observed, and the location.
-We've appealed to standard (IS0 8601) to represent time, and expect that anyone using this dataset will know the temporal convetion HH:MM:SS.
+We've appealed to standard (IS0 8601) to represent time, and expect that anyone using this dataset will know the temporal convention HH:MM:SS.
+And, we assume that the timezone is standardized and stated in the metadata (otherwise we would need a column for timezone).

 As I said in opening this section - the assumptions we make in tidying data are highly context dependent.
 If we were working in a field where granular data like `seconds` was not typical, this kind of representation might not be necessary.
 But, if we want to preserve all of the information that our dataset contains then appealing to broad standards is a best practice.